watterott/HDMI-Adapter/software/README.md

 ## Known Issues
 * **Serial Interface:**
     When the red LED is blinking then the device is in error mode and the serial interface is deactivated.

+* **EDID Data:**
+    On a display with capacitive touchpanel the jumpers SDA+SCL have to be opened after the programming.
+Otherwise a computer cannot read out the EDID from the EEPROM.
+    Because the display timings are not standard timings some operating systems are ignoring the settings.
+In this case the HDMI display settings have to be set by hand.
+    See [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md) for further infos.

 * **Windows:**
     Sometimes the driver for the USB Bootloader (Caterina) is not loaded correctly.